A Bit About Me

 Latest Article

-My story on the recovery of Atlantic salmon in Fundy National Park was published by Hakai in March 2021.
+My story about the impact of hurricanes on sand dunes in PEI National Park was published by Hakai in September 2023.

 CBC Radio